nehaniv/Evolution-of-Complexity-in-Mealey-Automata/README.md

 A number of results are timestamped and saved:

-LaTeX reports (.tex, compiled to .pdf)  - note there is a preliminary evolution report produce that does not rely on the complexity analysis.
+LaTeX reports (.tex, compiled to .pdf)  - note there is a preliminary evolution report produced that does not rely on the complexity analysis.

 GAP scripts and outputs (.g, .txt)